alexandzors/astro-blog/NOTES.md

 - [ ] Main page needs to be pretty
 - [ ] Blog posts need to be updated to new formats
 - [ ] Post nav on bottom shows 2 separate nav things
-- [ ] Sidebar... ? the sidebar is a list of blog posts
+- [x] Sidebar... ? the sidebar is a list of blog posts
     - what to do about that?
     - where to have the list of posts?
-- [ ] Hard to see where one post ends and the next begins, visually in the blog list
+- [x] Hard to see where one post ends and the next begins, visually in the blog list
 - [ ] Feature: Add Giscus
 - [ ] Feature: Share post links for the blog posts, like share on fb, twitter, etc.
 - [ ] Feature: text under image in post
-- [ ] asd